gcordner/myriamgurba2022/plugins/post-expirator/readme.txt

-=== Post Expirator: Automatically Unpublish WordPress Posts ===
+=== PublishPress Future: Automatically Unpublish Posts and Pages on a Future Date ===
-Contributors: publishpress, kevinB, stevejburge, andergmartins, rozroz
+Contributors: publishpress, kevinB, stevejburge, andergmartins
 Author: publishpress
 Author URI: https://publishpress.com
-Tags: expire, posts, pages, schedule
-Requires at least: 5.0
+Tags: expire, posts, pages, schedule, unpublish Requires at least: 5.0
 Tested up to: 5.8
-Stable tag: 2.6.2
+Stable tag: 2.7.0

 Add an expiration date to posts.
 When your post is automatically unpublished, you can delete the post, change the status, or update the post categories.

 == Description ==

-The Post Expirator plugin allows you to add an expiration date to posts. pages and other content type.
+The PublishPress Future plugin allows you to add an expiration date to posts. pages and other content type.
 When your post is automatically unpublished, you can delete the post, change the status, or update the post categories.

-Here's an overview of what you can do with Post Expirator:
+Here's an overview of what you can do with PublishPress Future:

 * Choose expiry dates for content in any post type.
 * Select expiry dates in the right sidebar when editing posts.